Last Update: August 2022

 Command-line Light Client

-Are you more experienced as a developer and prefer more granular control of your Secrets?
+Are you more experienced as a developer and prefer more granular control over your SCRT?
 Follow this link for full documentation of

 SCRT not only provides the ability to receive staking rewards, it also allows you to actively participate in governance of Secret Network!
 Validators and delegators vote on many important issues, including the inflation rate, community pool spending, and many other aspects of network governance.
 Check out our Secret Governance guide here.

 One of the easiest ways to participate in governance is using Secret Nodes.
 If you're already managing your staked coins with Secret Nodes, it's easy to see current and past proposals and cast your vote!
 You are also able to submit new proposals to the blockchain.
 Go here to see all proposals.

 How do I change or remove my stake?